BitcoinDesign/Guide/guide/principles/principles.md

 - Treat users with impairments, or who rely on assistive technologies, as first-class citizens

 **Don't**
-- Introduce requirements that might exclude many people, for example by building only for high end hardware, requiring US KYC etc
+- Introduce requirements that might exclude many people, for example by building only for high-end hardware, requiring US KYC (Know-your-customer) information etc
 - Avoid technical detail that is not required knowledge, or technical terms like seed phrase XPUBs, mnemonics etc.
 - Do not put all education up front and expect people to read and remember it